diacode/picks-api/README.md

 ### Mailchimp integration

 Diacode Picks uses [Mailchimp](http://mailchimp.com) to send the compilations to subscribers.
 Within the project is attached a `config/mailchimp.example.yml` file that you have to override with your own settings.

+### Twitter integration

+There is a twitter integration to publish links whenever they are marked as approved.
+This task is delegated to sidekiq's `TweetLinkWorker`.

+Like mailchimp you will have to rename `config/twitter.example.yml` file to `config/twitter.yml` and fill it with your own settings.

+If you are not interested in sharing links to twitter you can disable this integration by changing `config.tweet_approved_links` to `false` in `config/application.rb`.

 ## Hubot integration